TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 We provide early feedback for the validity and effectiveness of your test cases.
 A test case is *valid*, if it passes on correct syntax definitions.
 A test is *effective*, if it reveals an erroneous syntax definition.
 The feedback lists for different language constructs how well you discover liberal and restrictive syntax definitions.
 It also includes a summary on how many valid tests you provide, how many erroneous syntax definitions you reveal with these tests, and how many points you earn by detecting them.

 ## Detailed Instructions

+### Preliminaries

+#### Git Repository

+We provide you with a template for this assignment in the `assignment1` branch.
+See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

+The template contains 3 Eclipse projects:

+* `MiniJava`: the initial Spoofax project for MiniJava,
+* `MiniJava-examples`: an empty project for your example MiniJava programs,
+* `MiniJava-tests-syntax`: an empty project for your MiniJava syntax tests.

-### Importing projects into Eclipse
+#### Importing projects into Eclipse

 The projects from the template have to be imported into Eclipse: